It can be a gray area, especially in the world of pornography.

 Where consent gets muddled

 Sure, there are plenty of times where two actors agree to everything they are about to do on film.
-Don’t mistake what we’re saying—there are videos that are produced consensually (though that doesn’t make them safe to consume).
+Don’t mistake what we’re saying—there are videos that are produced consensually (though that doesn’t make them safe or healthy to consume).
 But as consumers, how do you confirm that?
 How do you really know for absolute certain?

 Porn sites feature fantasies and fetishes where consent cannot be confirmed.
 For example, sex with someone who is unconscious or sleeping—which is, by definition, rape.
 Or worse, gang rapes, sexual assault, or any act involving teens.
 And even if the performers did consent to acting out a scripted assault or rape scene, what message is that sending to the consumer, who is often less than 17 years old?
 That it’s acceptable to be aroused by someone else’s violation?